 Physical activity is also an excellent way to manage stress.
 It is known that exercise releases endorphins and improves our mood.
 It can be a useful way to destress, too.
 Additionally, increasing your physical activity may have more direct effects on your symptoms.
-Men who exercise more often usually have a lower risk of severe BPH symptoms.
+BPH guidelines show that men who exercise more often usually have a lower risk of severe BPH symptoms.

 For example, a recent study showed that physical activity reduces nocturia incidence, one of the most common symptoms in BPH.
 Men with low levels of physical activity can benefit from exercise and reduce their symptoms.
 The severity of the disease and the progression are not altered, but it does affect the quality of life (3).

 If you are not used to exercising, start gradually with light exercises and a short time.
 Go on increasing your physical activity levels as time goes by and according to your mobility.
 The minimum of physical activity you should aim for is 30 minutes of moderate exercise 5 times a week.

 This technique is beneficial in patients with advanced BPH and incontinence.
 If this is your case, you’re probably experiencing something called overflow incontinence.
 It is basically a rapid fill of a partially emptied bladder.
 The bladder can take no more pressure, and you feel an urgent need for voiding.
 In these cases, bladder training can be useful to get to know your own voiding timings.

 Use a notebook to write a voiding diary and measure how much it takes before you feel the urge of urinating.
 When you’re at home or in a controlled setting, train your bladder to resist more time.
 Keep on writing your voiding diary as you do, and try to increase the time between one voiding and the next.
 This type of re-training exercise has had good results in patients with incontinence problems.
 It is sometimes the first-line treatment without any additional measure to improve the symptoms (4).